echohive42/agentic-game-dev/README.md

 # Agentic Game Dev

 Agentic Game Dev is an innovative tool that leverages the power of Anthropic's CLAUDE 3.5 Sonnet LLM to create Pygame games through a collaborative multi-agent system.
+Youtube video explaining with demo and code explanation: https://youtu.be/DlvRRxDwTS0

 ## Overview